Modeling Interference Via Symmetric Treatment Decomposition: Notation and Preliminaries

+Given an arbitrary $V(\vec{a})$, recursive substitution (\ref{eqn:rec-sub}) implies $V(\vec{a})$ is only a function of values $\vec{a}^*$ in $\vec{a}$ corresponding to elements in $\vec{A}$ with a directed path to $V$ not through other elements in $\vec{A}$.
+Such constraints are sometimes termed \emph{exclusion restrictions}.
+As an example, $Y_1(a,y_2)$ in the DAG $\G$ in Fig~\ref{fig:med} (a) is only a function of $a$ and not of $y_2$.

-Since all variables in the NPSEM-IE are defined in terms of one step ahead counterfactuals, all restrictions made by the NPSEM-IE are entailed by a set of assumptions on these counterfactuals, as a kind of causal version of the local Markov property.
-These assumption state that
+Other restrictions defining the NPSEM-IE model are entailed by a set of assumptions on one-step-ahead counterfactuals, as a kind of causal version of the local Markov property.
+These assumptions state that {

+}This assumption is equivalent to the independent errors assumption above.
+In Fig.~\ref{fig:med} (a), this assumption states that the following sets of ``cross-world'' variables are mutually independent {